matheusbrasilaguiar/gradify/README.md

 ## Why Gradify?

-- **Diploma fraud** is a billion-dollar global issue that undermines the credibility of education.
+- **Diploma and certificate** forgery and fraud create significant barriers for graduates, employers, and institutions, undermining fair opportunities and trust within the educational ecosystem.
-- **Scholarship funds** are often lost to bureaucracy, opacity, and inefficiency.
+- **Scholarship funds** are often lost to bureaucracy, opacity, and inefficiency, limiting access for deserving students.
-- **Academic credentials** are not easily portable or verifiable across borders.
+- **Academic credentials** are not easily portable or verifiable across borders, limiting opportunities for global mobility.

-- Gradify leverages **Web3/blockchain** to create a global, immutable academic and scholarship infrastructure.
+**Gradify** addresses these challenges by leveraging **Web3/blockchain** to build a secure, transparent, and immutable infrastructure for academic verification and scholarship management.

 ---